sap-tutorials/Tutorials/tutorials/hana-trial-advanced-analytics/hana-trial-advanced-analytics.md

 Navigate to the trial landscape for [SAP Cloud Platform](https://cockpit.hanatrial.ondemand.com/cockpit/#/home/trialhome).

 Follow steps to log in or register for an account.
+If you need detailed steps, you can [follow this tutorial](hcp-create-trial-account).

 ![Log in to Community](log.png)